-- 119. Defendant Wilbur L. Ross, Jr. is the Secretary of Commerce.
-He oversees the Bureau of the Census ("Census Bureau") and is thus responsible for conducting the Decennial Census of the population.3 He is sued in his official capacity. - 120.
-Defendant Census Bureau is an agency within, and under the jurisdiction of, the Department of Commerce.4 The Census Bureau is the agency responsible for planning and administering the Decennial Census. - 121.
+- 61. Defendant Wilbur L. Ross, Jr. is the Secretary of Commerce.
+He oversees the Bureau of the Census ("Census Bureau") and is thus responsible for conducting the Decennial Census of the population.
+He is sued in his official capacity. - 62.
+Defendant Census Bureau is an agency within, and under the jurisdiction of, the Department of Commerce.
+The Census Bureau is the agency responsible for planning and administering the Decennial Census. - 63.
 Defendant Ron S. Jarmin is the Associate Director of the Census Bureau who is currently performing the nonexclusive functions and duties of the Director of the Census Bureau.
-He is sued in his official capacity. - 122.
-Defendant Department of Justice ("DOJ") is a cabinet agency within the executive branch of the United States Government and is an agency within the meaning of 5 U.S.C. § 552(f).
-The Department of Justice is responsible for enforcing the Voting Rights Act, 52 U.S.C. § 10101. - 123.
-Defendant Jefferson Beauregard Sessions III is the Attorney General.
-As the head of the Department of Justice, he is responsible for enforcing the Voting Rights Act.
-He is sued in his official capacity. - 124.
-Defendant John Gore is an Acting Assistant Attorney General at the Department of Justice.
-He oversees the Civil Rights Division of the Department of Justice and in that role is responsible for enforcing the Voting Rights Act.
 He is sued in his official capacity.